 As a DINK couple, you may find yourself and your partner in the enviable position of earning high salaries.
-While having a high income is a nice reward for hard work, there are also drawbacks, one of them being the amount of taxes that you have to pay.
-However, there are legal high income earners’ tax strategies that can limit the tax burden you face.
+While having a high income is a nice reward for hard work, drawbacks exist.
+One of the biggest is the amount of taxes that you have to pay.
+However, you can utilize tax strategies of high-income earners to limit the tax burden you face.

 What Are the Tax Strategies of High-Income Earners?

 What follows are tax strategies that some high-income earners utilize.
-However, lawmakers change tax code regularly, both temporarily and permanently.
+However, lawmakers change tax codes regularly, both temporarily and permanently.
 Your best bet is to talk with your accountant and financial advisor to get their input based on the current year.
-This is a conversation you should have yearly, well before the end of the calendar year.
+You should have this conversation yearly, well before the end of the calendar year.

 Invest in a Tax-Deferred Retirement Savings

-Because any investment you make into your IRA (excluding a Roth IRA), SEP or 401(k) is invested before taxes are taken out of your paycheck, you reduce your current taxable income and, therefore, your tax burden for this year.
-However, when you retire and withdraw the money, you will need to pay taxes then.
+Because any investment you make into your IRA (excluding a Roth IRA), SEP, or 401(k) is invested before taxes are taken out of your paycheck, you reduce your current taxable income and, therefore, your tax burden for this year.
+However, when you retire and withdraw the money, you will need to pay taxes.
 You’re not avoiding taxes using this strategy; you’re just deferring them.

 Donate Cash to a Charity

 If you itemize your tax return, you can reduce your tax burden by giving a gift of cash to a charity (or charities) of your choice.
 The law allows you to give up to 60% of your adjusted gross income and deduct it on one tax return.
 Any more than that and the donation will be carried forward on future tax returns.